idealdriven/NovaCore/README.md

    cd SecondBrain
    ```

+3. Open the folder in Cursor:
+   - Launch Cursor
+   - Go to File > Open Folder
+   - Select your cloned SecondBrain directory

+4. Initialize Your Second Brain:
+   - In Cursor, open the README.md file
+   - Type the following command in the chat:
+     ```
+     start initializing Second Brain
+     ```
+   - This will trigger the AI assistant to help set up and manage your Second Brain

-3. Start using the Second Brain structure by adding your own notes and knowledge.
+5. Start using the Second Brain structure by adding your own notes and knowledge.

 ### Requirements